-We operate over 160 funds for over 100 sponsors.
-Some funds are, or will be, labelled as 'sustainable funds' in some form, but others invest without such goals.
+We operate over 170 funds for over 100 sponsors.
+Some funds may be labelled as 'sustainable funds' in some form, but others invest without such goals.
 Tutman is very largely agnostic as to the investment style and approach of our partner asset managers.
 There is no product where our approach to a particular investment strategy, asset class or fund is materially different to our overall entity level approach to governance, strategy or risk management.